actionhero/actionhero-tutorial/README.md

 Note that we include both the javascript `actionheroWebSocket.js`

 Note how we make use of the event libraries of `actionheroWebsocket` and build our events around it.
-This librars is accessed by including `/public/javascript/actionHeroClient.min.js` in your html page.:
+This library is accessed by including `/public/javascript/actionHeroClient.min.js` in your html page.:

 ``` javascript
 A = new actionheroWebSocket;